lauler1/cppfront/tutorial/basics/Key_features.md

 > TODO

-The `that` parameter can be used to move and copy members from a class
+The `that` parameter can be used to move and copy members from a class, it is a synonym for the object to be copied/moved from.

 Cppfront:
 ```c++